Russia–Syria relations: 1966–2010

-Since the Syrian Civil War (2011–present)
+Syrian Civil War (2011–2024)

-During the Syrian Civil War which began in 2011, Russia with China in February 2012 voted against a formal UN Security Council condemnation of the Bashar al-Assad government for alleged attacks on civilians in the city of Homs.
-In 2018, Russia announced free military education for Syrian kids chosen on merit.
-The first batch of 8 Syrian kids reached St. Petersburg in August.
+During the Syrian civil war which began in 2011, Russia with China in February 2012 voted against a formal UN Security Council condemnation of the Bashar al-Assad government for alleged attacks on civilians in the city of Homs.

+In September 2018, Russia announced free military education for Syrian children, with enrolment being on a competitive basis and candidates being chosen by Syria.
+The decision was implemented on 20 October 2018.
+The first batch of 8 Syrian children reached St. Petersburg in August.

+On 30 November, 2024, a new rebel coalition, spearheaded by the militant group Hayat Tahrir al-Sham (HTS), carried out a surprise attack, across Syria over 11 days, sweeping through major cities on the way to conquer Syria and overthrowing Assad regime.
+This significant development faced minimal resistance from the Syrian army.

+At first, the rebels took control of Syria's largest city Aleppo.
+The seismic move made Syrian and Russian jets struck rebel forces in Aleppo and Idlib, but opposition groups captured a second key city, Hama, and swiftly moved toward Homs, which serves as the gateway to the capital, Damascus.
+As Homs fell, rebels encircled and marched into Damascus.